inex/ixp-manager-docs-md/docs/features/grapher.md

 * **Inter-Switch / Trunk Graphs**

-  IXP Manager does not currently support a frontend means of creating these definitions (but, as of March 2017, it is being worked on).
+  IXP Manager does not currently support a frontend means of creating these definitions (but, as of late 2017, it is being worked on).
 For now, we do it manually via the [IXP Manager v3 way](https://github.com/inex/IXP-Manager/wiki/MRTG---Traffic-Graphs#inter-switch--trunk-graphs).

   These graphs will be available in the *Statistics* menu under *Inter-Switch / PoP Graphs*.